fstromback/mymake/README.md

 in the current directory or any parent directories (except for your home directory).
 If one is found, mymake uses that directory as the root directory when trying to compile.

-To pass parameters to the compiled program, use the `-a` parameter.
+To pass parameters to the compiled program, use `--` or the `-a` parameter.

 ## Parallel builds